trobanza/trobanza.github.io/texto/propiedadintelectual.md

 THE SOFTWARE.
 ```

-### Para cualquier texto bajo el directorio /texto/cantigas/ perteneciente a Trobança:
+### Para cualquier texto bajo el directorio "/texto/cantigas/" perteneciente a Trobança:
+Añadí esta licencia en caso de que mis transcripciones sean aplicables a las leyes de propiedad intelectual.
 ```
 Copyright (C) 2025 by Uriel Sebastian Soto Vargas
-I release the texts in Trobança under the directory /texto/cantigas/ into the CC0:
+I release the texts in Trobança under the directory "/texto/cantigas/" into the CC0:

 CC0 1.0 Universal